-At the July 24, 2017 City Council meeting, Vice Mayor Lee requested that an inventory of vacant residential and commercial properties in Fort Bragg be developed and options be identified to address vacant property issues, in order to increase the inventory of rentable housing units in Fort Bragg and thereby support the economy.
+At the July 24, 2017 City Council meeting, Vice Mayor Lee requested that an inventory of vacant residential and commercial properties in Fort Bragg be developed and options be identified to address vacant property issues.
+The purpose of this effort is to increase the inventory of rentable housing units in Fort Bragg and thereby support the economy.
+The City Council directed staff to obtain input from the Community Development Committee as part of the process.